The organiser of the event – Tatra SkyMarathon (hereinafter: the “Event” or the “Race” or the “Competition”) is:

 To collect the race pack on behalf of another participant, a written authorization signed or sent by the participant must be provided.
 The authorization should include:

-The athletes are required to attend the main briefing, which will take place 15 minutes before the start of each race.
+Participants are required to attend the main briefing, which will take place 15 minutes before the start of each race.

-During the main briefing, the Organizer will:
+At the main briefing, the Organizer will:

 In case of unforeseen changes in weather conditions, the Organizer may conduct a technical briefing just before the race start to: